La Boqueria Market – Barcelona, Spain

 Common Complaints

-- Can be crowded during peak hours
+- Crowded during peak hours

-- Prices at front stalls are higher
+- Higher prices at front stalls

-- Seating is limited at tapas counters
+- Limited seating at tapas counters

 - Some stalls close earlier than expected